 Say what you want, but there’s nothing as luxurious as exotic leather.
 The texture and detail are unparalleled, and stamping or embossing regular leather just doesn’t get the same effect.
 Exotics are pricy, of course, but if you can afford them, they’re worth it.
-I’m a particular fan of Carlos Falchi‘s python and croc looks – they’re less expensive than similar products from some other brands and the soft, slouchy approach that Falchi takes makes them look and feel much younger than the types of styles that traditionally feature exotic materials.

 Who: Carlos Falchi

 Why: These totes are cute, affordable, and lightweight.
 Carlos Falchi may be known for his exotic skin bags, but while these ultra suede leopard print totes are not exotic they pack an animalistic punch with the print.